AbinashPatnaik-spec/postal_money_app/README.md

-This app is made using React JS.
+This app is created using React JS.
 After unzipping, open in vs code ide or other ide then write the following command in terminal - npm install.